lse-me314/lse-me314.github.io/README.md

 ### Instructors

-**Kenneth Benoit** is Professor of Computational Social Science at the Department of Methodology, LSE.
+**Kenneth Benoit** is Director of the Data Science Institute and Professor of Computational Social Science at the Department of Methodology, LSE.
 With a background in political science, his substantive work focuses on political party competition, political measurement issues, and electoral systems.
 His research and teaching is primarily in the field of social science statistical applications.
 His recent work concerns the quantitative analysis of text as data, for which he has developed the package(s) [**quanteda**](https://quanteda.io) for the R statistical software.

-**Jack Blumenau** is an Assistant Professor in Quantitative Methods at the UCL Department of Political Science, and a Data Science Advisor to YouGov.
-His research is primarily in the fields of legislative and electoral politics.
+**Jack Blumenau** is an Associate Professor in Quantitative Methods at the UCL Department of Political Science and is the Programme Director for the [*MSc in Data Science and Public Policy*](https://www.ucl.ac.uk/economics/study/msc-data-science-and-public-policy) at UCL.
+He is also a member of the UK Cabinet Office's "What Works" Trial Advice Panel, in which he provides data science expertise to government and was previously a Data Science Advisor to YouGov.
+His research and teaching are primary in the fields of quantitative methods, public opinion, legislative politics, and electoral politics.

 ### Assessment